Saleh Ali Saleh Nabhan

-Saleh Ali Saleh Nabhan (صالح علي صالح نبهان) (4 April 1979, Mombasa, Kenya – 14 September 2009, near Baraawe, Somalia) was the leader of al-Qaeda in Somalia.
+Saleh Ali Saleh Nabhan (صالح علي صالح نبهان) (4 April 1979, Mombasa, Kenya – 14 September 2009, near Baraawe, Somalia) also known as Abu Yusuf, was an operative of al-Qaeda in Somalia.
 He was listed on the FBI's third major "wanted" list, the FBI Seeking Information – War on Terrorism list, for his association with multiple attacks in Kenya in 2002, as well as his possible involvement in the 1998 United States embassy bombings, in which over 250 people lost their lives.

 In September 2009, he was killed in a raid undertaken by United States Navy SEALs.

+Early life

+He was born in the Majengo district of Mombasa, Kenya.

 Activity

 He became wanted in 2006 by the United States Department of Justice's FBI, "for questioning in connection with the 2002 attacks in Mombasa, Kenya, against a hotel and an airliner."
 The Kenyan hotel bombing followed the airliner shoot down attempt, in near-simultaneous attacks against two Israeli-owned targets.
 Nabhan was also wanted in Kenya for those crimes, as well as for his alleged involvement in the 1998 United States embassy bombings.
 The main suspects in all three cases are affiliated with al Qaeda, which claimed responsibility.
 For his role in the plot Nabhan became listed on the FBI's third major "wanted" list, the FBI Seeking Information – War on Terrorism list.

 On 28 November 2002, an unsuccessful attempt was made to shoot down an Arkia Israel Airlines Boeing 757-chartered tourist plane taking off from Moi International Airport in Mombasa using surface-to-air missiles.
 No one was hurt on the plane, which landed safely in Tel Aviv.
 About 20 minutes later, in Mombasa, Kenya, three suicide bombers detonated an SUV in the lobby of the Israeli-owned beachfront Paradise Hotel, killing three Israelis and ten Kenyans, and injuring 80.
+Nabhan was one of five suspects in the attack and allegedly bought the Mitsubishi Pajero used in the attack from a car dealership in Mombasa.
+He was also believed to have brought in the Strela 2 missiles that were fired at the airplane from neighbouring Somalia.